fyellin/PuzzleSolver/README.md

 ### Magpie 196
 A straightfoward `ConstraintSolver`, except the generators had to be adjusted for non-base-10

+### Magpie 198
+A straighforward `ConstraintSolver`, except that every across clue has a constraint with every other across clue, and every down clue has a constraint with every other down clue.
+This lets the puzzle be solved quickly!

+### Magpie 199
+A `ConstraintSolver` in which the hard part was determining the initial possible values for each clue.
+Much math was involved, but once we figured out the initial values, the solution was straightforward.

+### Magpie 200
+A `ConstraintSolver` in which we had to subtype `string`.
+Each answer must be unique in the way it was produced.
+Hence each clue has a constraint against every other clue.

 ## Other puzzles.

 ### Magpie 149